 How to use “Goodness and Mercy” (G+M)

-What this resource is:
+What this resource is

-FREE it has been generously funded through the provision of the Diocese of Bristol DBF, the Lincoln Diocesan Board of Education, and The Sarum St Michaels Educational Charity
+FREE - it has been generously funded through the provision of the Diocese of Bristol DBF, the Lincoln Diocesan Board of Education, and The Sarum St Michael’s Educational Charity

-Largely compiled of the best materials that are accessible for free online and that will deliver the statutory expectations of the DfE These materials are woven with ideas to ensure that they are grounded in a Christian understanding of the value of human life and mutual fulfilment.
+Largely compiled of the best materials that are accessible for free online and that will deliver the statutory expectations of the DfE .
+These materials are woven with ideas to ensure that they are grounded in a Christian understanding of the value of human life and mutual fulfilment.

 An intentionally “eco-footprint light” resource - wherever possible adaptations are used to reduce photocopying, although links do lead to some downloadable worksheets.

 What this resource is not:

-A pick up and walk into a classroom tomorrow’ fix-all.
+A ‘pick up and walk into a classroom tomorrow’ fix-all.

 A series of lesson plans with accompanying worksheets and PowerPoint for each lesson.

 A scheme of work arranged by year group.
 Schools are so different and so you will need to consider how best to deliver the schemes of work/lesson ideas in your context.